 - If you’re not happy with your own life, work on your self-esteem.

-You have to confront things about yourself that perhaps you don’t want to admit.
-Perhaps the problems don’t have much to too with your partner at all, but you’re blaming them anyway.
-Maybe you haven’t confronted trauma from your past, or your life isn’t where you thought it would be or you are struggling with getting older.
+You can confront things about yourself that are hard to admit.
+Perhaps the problems don’t have much to too with your partner at all, but you’re blaming them.
+Maybe you haven’t confronted trauma from your past, or your life isn’t where you thought it would be, or you’re struggling with getting older.

-This is hard to see especially if you become attracted to someone else; then it really gets messy and painful.
-Affairs are frequently about believing that someone else holds the power to make your life what you have always thought it could be.
+If you become attracted to someone else; then it really gets messy.
+Affairs are frequently about believing that someone else holds the power to make your life what you’ve always thought it could be.
 Well…guess what?
-You actually hold that power within yourself; nobody else does.
+You actually hold that power within yourself; no one else.

 Comparing your life to others on social mistake is also a big, big mistake.
 Social media isn’t reality.
-As many have said, it’s the highlight reel — not the real movie.
+As many have said, it’s the highlight reel — not the actual movie.

 - If you don’t touch each other, literally, it’s time to get back to it.
 Talk with your partner about reinitiating touch — slowly but with intention.

-Lust/love was new and exciting at first.
+Lust/love was new and exciting.
 Now intimacy may be more intentional, scheduled, or it may not be happening at all.
 There are plenty of folks who are too worn out from their daily lives to even hold one another platonically, let alone intimately.
 It may be difficult at first, even embarrassing or clumsy, but it’s possible to rekindle that connection.